 Sound Absorbing Panels in Home Theaters

-The most common application for sound absorbing panels in peoples homes is in the Home Theater.
+The most common application for acoustic foam panels in peoples homes is in the Home Theater.
 While many people spend top dollar on high definition televisions, surround sound speaker systems, and theater style furniture, they tend to neglect the acoustics of the theater room itself.

 Many home theaters suffer from echoing, muddled voices, and booming explosions of bass.
 Homeowners may wonder why their new system doesn’t match the amazing quality from the electronics store display.

 The reason for this is their home theater has not been acoustically tuned like the big box store showrooms have.
-You will be amazed at the difference in sound quality and clarity after strategic placement of some decorative sound absorbing panels.
+You will be amazed at the difference in sound quality and clarity after strategic placement of some decorative sound absorbing panels and corner bass traps.

 AcousticsFREQ has a fantastic guide on where to place acoustic panels in a home theater.The process uses a handheld mirror to identify each place where a speaker will reflect sound to each listening or viewing position.
 It’s really quite a simple (but genius) method to locate your sound absorbing panels.